Cabrera hits grand slam as Indians beat Orioles 8-0

+CLEVELAND — The Cleveland Indians showed off their power and pitching Sunday.

-CLEVELAND — Melky Cabrera hit a grand slam to cap a six-run fourth inning and the Cleveland Indians beat the Baltimore Orioles 8-0 on Sunday for their AL-leading 13th shutout.
+Melky Cabrera hit a grand slam to cap a six-run fourth inning, four pitchers combined on the team’s AL-leading 13th shutout and the Indians continued to roll through August with an 8-0 victory over the Baltimore Orioles.

+The Indians lead Minnesota by 12 games in the AL Central, but they aren’t biding their time with the postseason still several weeks away.
+Cleveland is a season-high 19 games over .500 (71-52), has won seven of eight and is 13-4 this month.

+“They’re a well put-together club with a lot of weapons,” Orioles manager Buck Showalter said.

 Cabrera, batting right-handed against reliever Sean Gilmartin, hit a 1-1 pitch into the bleachers in left-center for the Indians’ ninth grand slam this season, moving them into a tie with Boston and Cincinnati for the major league lead.